 Policies

-Hickory Ballet and Performing Arts (HBPA) provides professional training in the art of Classical Ballet and offers classes in Contemporary, Jazz, Modern, Tap, and Musical Theater.
+Hickory Ballet and Performing Arts (HBPA) provides professional training in the arts of Classical Ballet and Musical Theatre, offering classes in Ballet, Musical Theatre, Progressing Ballet Technique, Pointe/PrePointe, Contemporary, Jazz, Acro, Tap, Ballroom, Worship Arts, and Private Voice.
 All of the performing arts require discipline, practice, and a high level of concentration.
 Students are divided into appropriate age groups and technique levels.
 Please take a moment to review our policies and procedures.

 Class Policies for Parents and Guardians